-The rhythm of daily life typically changes during national holidays, many reflecting Christian traditions and historical events.
-Communities throughout the region celebrate Carnival, an annual celebration prior to Christian Lent.
-Argentina, Chile, and Paraguay celebrate their independence from Spain and Uruguay from Brazil.
+The rhythm of daily life typically changes during national

+holidavs. manv reflecting traditions Christian and historical events.
+Communities throughout the region celebrate Carnival, an annual celebration prior to Argentina.
+Christian Lent.
+Chile. and Paraguay celebrate their independence from Spain and Uruguay from Brazil.